 - 1. Complete all required coursework with grades of B or better. - 2.
 Complete three elective courses with grades of B or better. - 3.
 Complete three research rotations. - 4.
 Complete required Doctoral Research coursework. - 5.
-Pass the written qualifying requirement based on two core courses. - 6.
+Pass the written qualifying requirement based on colloquia associated with two core courses Principles of Cell Biology (fall semester) and Principles of Molecular Biology (spring semester). - 6.
 Select a dissertation project lab/PI. - 7.
 Prepare the dissertation project proposal. - 8.
 Form an Oral Qualifying Exam Committee. - 9.
 Pass the oral qualifying requirement based on the dissertation proposal. - 10.
 Advance to candidacy. - 11.
 Form a Dissertation Committee. - 12.
 Meet with the Dissertation Committee during each fall and spring semester prior to defense of the dissertation. - 13.
 Complete required Doctoral Dissertation coursework. - 14.
 Complete a total of 10 colloquia (1/semester for 5 years). - 15.
 Complete dissertation research and compose the Dissertation. - 16.
 Present a full-length seminar in the DRS Seminar Series. - 17.
 Defend the Dissertation.